-Hospitality Services has focused its efforts on tackling food waste in its restaurants.
-We have partnered with the Environment Team under the banner of the c-change campaign (the university’s award-winning environmental behaviour change campaign), to reduce food waste and ensure that all food waste produced in our restaurants is processed by anaerobic digestion; Defra’s preferred treatment option.
+Food on Campus has focused its efforts on tackling food waste throughout its services.
+We have partnered with the Environment Team under the banner of the c-change campaign (the university’s award-winning environmental behaviour change campaign), to reduce food waste and ensure that all food waste produced in our outlets is processed by anaerobic digestion; Defra’s preferred treatment option.

 Processing food waste